MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Experiments

 \textbf{\Mada-FS versus \Mada.} We find that \Mada-FS performs slightly better than \Mada for OpenWebText (0.004 in validation loss and 0.07, 1.85, 0.68 points on validation perplexity on OpenWebText, Wikitext and Lambada).
-More details are in Table~\ref{tab:gptcomp} and Table \ref{tab:gptppl}.
+More details are in \cref{tab:gptcomp,tab:gptppl}.
 On the other hand, on Shakespeare we observe that, the dynamically-evolving optimizer performs generally better than using the fixed final optimizer.
-We conjecture that the difference in the number of iterations or the model size may explain this phenomenon.\\
+We conjecture that the difference in the number of iterations, the model size or dataset may explain this phenomenon.

-\textbf{Learning interpolation coefficients is crucial.} We also see that HyperAdam performance is very close to Adam (2.8950 vs. 2.8956), which suggests that the main performance improvement of \Mada does not simply originate from the tuning of the $\beta_1, \beta_2$ parameters, but rather from the adaptation of the interpolation coefficients in the optimizer space.\\
+\textbf{Learning interpolation coefficients is crucial.} We also see that HyperAdam performance is very close to Adam (2.8950 vs. 2.8956), which suggests that the main performance improvement of \Mada does not simply originate from the tuning of the $\beta_1, \beta_2$ parameters, but rather from the adaptation of the interpolation coefficients in the optimizer space.

 \textbf{Robustness to initial hyper-parameters.} Additionally, we compare \Mada to Adam when we initialize from the suboptimal hyperparameters $\beta_{1,0}=0.7, \beta_{2,0}=0.8$ (we call these optimizers $\Mada^-$ and $\text{Adam}^-$ respectively) .
 Notably, we observe that even suboptimally initialized $\Mada^-$ is able to outperform Adam with the established initial parameters, as well as HyperAdam.
 This particular example indicates the robustness of \Mada.
-We provide more examples with poor initial hyper-parameter choices on Shakespeare dataset in the next subsections.\\
+We provide more examples with poor initial hyper-parameter choices on Shakespeare dataset in the next subsections. \textbf{Evolving hyper-parameters.} We monitor the evolution of the interpolation coefficients during training of GPT-2 (125M) model on OpenWebText for various choices of initialization of $\beta_1, \beta_2$ (Figures ~\ref{fig:gpt_parameters}, \ref{fig:gpt_parameters2}, and \ref{fig:gpt_parameters3}).